fadiaskeyn/skripsi-rs-srikandi/README.md

 # RSU Srikandi
 How To Install if you got this code 4 first time
 - clone or pull this project
-- copy file .env.example paste on the same place and then rename copy file of .env.example into ".env"
+- copy file .env.example paste on the same place and then rename copy file of ".env.example" into ".env"
 - run "composer install"
 - run "npm install"
-- create database on your device with name "foge"
+- create database on your device with name "forge"
 - and then on your terminal tun "php artisan migrate"
 - "php artisan key:generate"
 - "php artisan db:seed"